Download Careers360 App

 Urochordates and vertebrates

-Significance of Animal Kingdom
+Significance of the Animal Kingdom

-The animal kingdom has a great diversity of species which contributes to maintaining the ecological balance of life on Earth.
+The animal kingdom has a great diversity of species, which contributes to maintaining the ecological balance of life on Earth.
 It is also important to ensure that all the biological processes are functioning effectively.
 Some of the major points regarding the significance of the animal kingdom are discussed below:

-• Animals in the animal kingdom are integral parts of the ecosystem and have their roles such as herbivores, carnivores and omnivores which regulate the entire population dynamics.
+• Animals in the animal kingdom are integral parts of the ecosystem and have their roles, such as herbivores, carnivores and omnivores, which regulate the entire population dynamics.

 • Maintains the energy flow between all the ecosystems.